-A club sport is a student organization recognized and funded by Lafayette Student Government and sanctioned for activity by the Department of Recreation Services.
+A sport club is a student organization recognized and funded by Lafayette Student Government and approved for activity by the Department of Recreation Services.
 It is formed by a group of individuals who meet regularly to pursue a common interest in sport activity.
 Student organizations will be classified as a “sports club” if they meet each of the following criteria:

 Members will participate in activity that requires physical athleticism or dexterity